FatemehAbbasi2545/angular-modern-concepts/README.md

 # angular-modern-concepts
 Master the latest concepts and techniques in Angular development

-This repository is a comprehensive and hands-on training course for learning *Modern Angular (v22+).
+This repository is a comprehensive and hands-on training course for learning *Modern Angular.
 The goal of this course is to introduce the latest concepts, best practices, and essential tools for building modern, scalable web applications with Angular.

 ## Quick Start
 ```bash